ri0e/Ngram/README.md

 # N-gram
-Simple N-gram model that utilizes dictionaries to achieve its purpose.
-This N-gram model provides a modular approach for gernerating and reading N-grams.
+A simple N-gram model that utilizes dictionaries to achieve its purpose.
+This N-gram model provides a modular approach for generating and reading N-grams.
 It basically uses nested dictionaries in this way: (for bigrams)
 ```
 'word1': {